 10. Streetmix: What Would Your Own Street Look Like?

 Have you ever sat down and wondered what it would be like if you had the chance to improve your street and perhaps even redesign it from scratch?
 Streetmix41, a side project by Code for America42, helps you to do just that.
 You can design, remix and share your own personally designed street by starting off with a completely empty street or a copy of your last street, and including what and where you think your city needs, i.e. trams, bus lanes, traffic lanes, bicycle paths, or even wider sidewalks.

 The idea is really innovative; the idea behind the project was to enable people to suggest ideas and improvements for the actual streets within their cities.
 The reality is that urban planners need to serve the needs of everyone that makes up a community: the young, the elderly, the differently abled, business people, pet owners, etc. If you’ve now started thinking about your own city street then go ahead and finally design your ideal street! (sh)

 11. So Many Great Workshops, So Little Time

 Sharing learning experiences and quality have and always will matter to us.
-If you’re on the same boat, we’d love to make your life a bit easier and organize a Smashing Workshops as close to you as possible.
+If you’re on the same boat, we’d love to make your life a bit easier and organize a Smashing Workshops44 as close to you as possible.
 We sincerely encourage you to spread the word and get in touch with us to make this possible!